madhuri2006/self-pruning-nn/README.md

+# 🧠 Self-Pruning Neural Network

+A neural network that performs dynamic pruning during training using learnable gating parameters and L1 regularization.

+---

+## ⚙️ How It Works

+Each weight in the network is associated with a learnable gate parameter.

+W_effective = W × sigmoid(G)

+- W = original weight
+- G = learnable gate score
+- sigmoid(G) maps values between 0 and 1

+If a gate value approaches 0, the corresponding weight is effectively pruned during the forward pass.

+---

+## 📉 Loss Function Trade-off

 The two loss components create a trade-off during training:

 - Classification loss encourages gates to remain active (values closer to 1) to preserve model accuracy